dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 ## initSettingsFromFile

-Initialize the Capture Vision settings with a JSON file.
+Configures runtime settings using a provided JSON file, which contains settings for one or more `CaptureVisionTemplates`.

 ```java
 void initSettingsFromFile(String filePath) throws CaptureVisionRouterException;